Egmont Group: Egmont divisions

-UK branch
+Egmont UK / Farshore

 Egmont UK publishes books and magazines for children in the United Kingdom.
 It is the largest dedicated children's publisher in the UK.
 The Head Office is in London.
 In May 2020, the books division of Egmont UK was sold to HarperCollins.
 The new imprint changed its name to Farshore in February 2021.

 Egmont Books

 In 1998, Reed Elsevier sold Dean & Son, World Distributors, and the children's divisions of Heinemann, Methuen, Hamlyn and Mammoth to the Egmont Group.

-Egmont UK's book list includes fiction novels, illustrated picture books, pop up and novelty books, fantasy adventures, annuals, colouring, activity and sticker books as well and Egmont's own Reading Ladder (for five- to nine-year-olds).
-Egmont also has a number of young adult fiction, award-winners, classics and epic tales.
+Egmont UK's book list includes fiction novels, illustrated picture books, pop-up and novelty books, fantasy adventures, annuals, colouring, activity and sticker books as well and Egmont's own Reading Ladder (for five- to nine-year-olds).
+Egmont also has a number of young adult fiction works, award-winners, classics and epic tales.

-The Fiction list includes work from such award-winning authors as Andy Stanton, Jim Smith (author), Michael Morpurgo, Lemony Snickett, Jamila Gavin and David Levithan.
-Electric Monkey is Egmont's dedicated Young Adult imprint and authors published include Elizabeth Acevedo, Michael Grant (author, born 1954), Andrew A. Smith, Tahereh Mafi and Holly Jackson.
+The Fiction list includes work from such award-winning authors as Andy Stanton, Jim Smith, Michael Morpurgo, Lemony Snicket, Jamila Gavin and David Levithan.
+Electric Monkey is Egmont's dedicated Young Adult imprint and authors published include Elizabeth Acevedo, Michael Grant, Andrew A. Smith, Tahereh Mafi and Holly Jackson.

 The Picture Book list includes work from authors such as Julia Donaldson, Kristina Stephenson, Michael Morpurgo and John Dougherty (author).
 Classic stories published by Egmont UK include The Velveteen Rabbit, The Little Prince and The Wind in the Willows.
 Authors on the non-fiction Red Shed imprint include Chris Packham and Laura Coryton.

 Illustrators who are published by Egmont include Helen Oxenbury, Shirley Hughes, Jim Field, Rob Biddulph, Steven Lenton, Alex T. Smith and Colin and Jacqui Hawkins.

 The Brands & Licensing books list includes titles from the following brands: